Women and Retirement Wealth: How Confidence Builds Security

 Confidence fuels consistency; consistency fuels compounding.
 That triad underpins superior long-term performance.

-A Vanguard (2023) simulation shows investors who keep a steady contribution schedule and avoid panic selling achieve up to 80% higher portfolio values after 30 years than those who pause during downturns.
+Retirement simulations consistently show that investors who keep a steady contribution schedule and avoid panic selling tend to experience stronger long-term outcomes than those who repeatedly pause during downturns.

 Confidence acts like an emotional stabilizer: